yogeshsanjaray/frontend-task1/README.md

 Front end task for Dhwani RIS using Javascript.

-Instructions to start project- Download the creditCard.html, style.css,creditCard.js and place the files in the same folder and open crediCard.html with suitable browser.

 Credit card input app made with HTML,CSS,Javascript.
 It has four input field it takes maximum of 4 numbers per input box and total 16 numbers at four input field.
 After exceeding maximum input field length it directly focus to another input field and while deleting.
 When copy pasting the credit card number then the number will divided equally to four input field.